chlohr/vdecapture2/vdecapture2.md

 # DESCRIPTION

-`vdecapture` captures packet data from a live VDE network and saves it to an output file in pcap format.
+`vdecapture2` captures packet data from a live VDE network and saves it to an output file in pcap format.

 This is a reimplementation of the original vdecapture(1) (VirtualSquare).